top of page

 Scavenger Hunts

-Scavenger hunts are every bit as fun as in teletherapy as they are in in-person therapy!
+Scavenger hunts are every bit as fun in teletherapy as they are in in-person therapy!
 Not only does the activity get some of my most reluctant students talking, but it also facilitates a ton of language structures, concepts, and vocabulary.
 Using regular, everyday objects (or pictures or videos of objects), you can target nearly everything.

 a scavenger hunt presented on a computer in a teletherapy session

-Visuals that Give Flexibility
+Provides Visuals that Offer Flexibility

 Using visuals in speech therapy is just as important in a virtual setting.
 Combining a goal-specific visual with open-ended games and activities is a simple way to make nearly any activity work for a goal.

-For example, students can practice fluency or intelligibility strategies while playing an online card game such as the 'Four Colors' game on ToyTheater (using a split screen with the visual on one half of the screen, activity or game on the other).
+For example, students can practice fluency or intelligibility strategies while playing an online interactive game such as the 'Four Colors' game on Toy Theater by using split-screen with the visual on one half and the activity or game on the other.

 teletherapy activity on a computer using a visual and a website game

-Customizable for Unique Needs
+Can Be Customized for Unique Needs

 teletherapy articulation activity in Google Slides

-This Google Slides guessing game template lets SLPs add any pictures they want to tailor the game to their students' goals and/or interests.
-In this example, Google Images have been used to create a came for a student who loves baking and is working on their /k/ sound (in words such as "cupcake", "bake", "pink", etc.).
+This Google Slides guessing game template lets SLPs add any pictures they want to tailor the game to their students' goals and/or special interests.
+In this example, Google Images have been used to create a game for a student who loves baking and is working on their /k/ sound (in words such as "cupcake", "bake", "pink", etc.).

 a speech therapy guessing game being played on a laptop for a teletherapy session

-Differentiated for Multiple Levels
+Supports Multiple Skill Levels

 a student using a conjunctions boom card deck in teletherapy